layan2k/ScandiWeb_Test_v2/README.md

 - Routing added to the NavBar enabling us to navigate from other routes back to the categories page
 - Cart Flow changed to handle products with different attributes and increases the quantity of cart item if the same product and attributes are chosen
-- View bag button closes when the cart opens
+- View bag button closes when directed Cart Page
+- Changed assets location from public to src so that it can be compiled by Webpack
+- Max Width for app to work is 2045px

 ## Backend API (Graphql)